-Is my LTV normal?
-There’s nothing like “normal” for LTV.
-Any LTV is normal if your business stays alive.
+Is my CLV normal?
+There’s nothing like “normal” for CLTV.
+Any CLV is normal if your business stays alive.
 You should concentrate on how to improve this metric at any stage of your business development.
-And if you want a sign from above, here are some interesting statistics: if your LTV is three times your CAC, everything is going well.
+And if you want a sign from above, here are some interesting statistics: if your CLV is three times your CAC, everything is going well.
 If not, you have a lot of things to do to improve the situation.

-In this article, we shared shortcuts to finding your LTV.
+In this article, we’ve shared shortcuts to finding your CLV.
 If you have any questions or would like the OWOX BI team to help you figure out how to improve the lifetime value for your business, contact us today.

 Grow faster by measuring what works best in your marketing

 Analyze your marketing efficiency, find the growth areas, increase ROIGet demo

 What does CLV mean?Customer lifetime value (CLV, or LTV for «lifetime value») helps you predict future revenue and measure long-term business success.
 CLV tells you how much profit your company can expect from a typical client over the course of the relationship.

 How do you calculate CLV?There are many ways to measure customer lifetime value, and the choice depends on your resources and your business.
 There are 3 approaches to calculating CLV (historical, cohort, and predictive) and 4 methods to calculate the metric.